 What is the best way to store chillies?

 When it comes to how to preserve chillies at home we think that the best way to store chillies is to dry them.
 Drying chillies in a dehydrator is the quickest and easiest way to dry them.

 Can you freeze chillies?

-Yes you can freeze chillies.
-The best time to freeze chillies is just before they are ripe.
-Cut the stalkes and place in a bag then into the freezer.
+Cut the stalks off and place the chillies in a bag then into the freezer.
 You can also chop the chillies and store them in the freezer and ready to use.
 They are more likely to get frost damaged if they are chopped though.

 Can you freeze whole chillies?

 Yes.
 You can store whole chillies by freezing them.
-When you are freezing fresh chillies all you need o do is cut the stalks and pop the chillies in a sealed bag and then in the freezer
+When you are freezing fresh chillies all you need o do is cut the stalks and pop the chillies in a sealed bag and then in the freezer.

-How long can you keep fresh chillies in the fridge?
+Should you keep chillies in the fridge?

 When it comes to how long do chillies keep in the fridge, the answer is that it depends!
 You can usually keep fresh chillies for 7 days in the fridge.
 To store chillies properly in the fridge, keep them in the salad chiller in a bag or plastic container.
 If any of the chillies have damage marks on them remove them, or you wil reduce the life of those you are storing next to them.

 Final words on How to Store Chillies

 We love fresh chillies and use them when we can, however, we also cook a lot of food with dried chillies, due to a lack of space for storing fresh chillies.
 Frozen chillies are used in Vietnamese dishes, and dried Kashmiri chillies in one of my favourite, a fiery but seriously tasty Goan vindaloo!
 And I just love the taste of a chilli infused oil to add to a tomato-based pasta sauce.
 Mmmm.